 Is designed for coaches of Boys U6-U9 and Girls U6-U8.
 It consists of completing 1.5 hours of online training followed by a 3-hour Practical On-Field Workshop.
 Coaches are also expected to complete the NCCP Make Ethical Decisions Workshop and Online Evaluation; the NCCP Making Headway Concussion Awareness Workshop, the NCCP Online Emergency Action Plan Workshop and the Respect in Sport Activity Leader Course.
-No prerequisites required.
-Cost for on-field clinic has already been collected through team league fees.
-Register:
+No prerequisites are required.
+The cost for the on-field clinic has already been collected through team league fees.